jindev0425/learn_new_lang/README.md

 * You naturally speak with the person.

 ## Learning Stages1.
 1. Exposure & Observation: Natural conversation.
+Your language is translated (not just sentence to sentence, but in a more animated way to help user know what is this word in foreign language word).
 View your sentence in native language and Foreign language side-by-side.
 2. Using Words: Start selecting from multiple choice.
 3. Voice / Speak sentences